 In this blog post, Steven Adler from the Ocean Data Alliance examines the impact of coastal cities on the oceans and how extending the concept of Smart Cities to Smart Ocean Cities can help protect the oceans.

-The Impact of Coastal Cities on the Oceans
+Copy to clipboard The Impact of Coastal Cities on the Oceans

 It is well known that the majority of people now live in towns and cities.
 It is more surprising to learn just how many of the world’s population live on or near the coast.
 Forty percent of people are within 100km of a shoreline.
 Not coincidentally, most major problems in our oceans are found within 100km of the coast.
 The world’s largest population centers are responsible for much of the farm runoff, sewage, plastic and other pollutants that endanger marine and land ecosystems in coastal zones.
 And it is along coasts that most overfishing occurs.